SwimQuest Swim Lessons

 Group & Private Lessons

 Children benefit from classes tailored to their level of experience and comfort in the water.
 Children are grouped by ages and evaluated individually during the first swim lesson.

-Preschool I: 4 to 6 years old
+Preschool: 4 to 6 years old

 No experience necessary.
 Class will work on water adjustment.